-This course will survey a variety of special needs issues including condition syndromes, common limitations, mitigation strategies, adaptive equipment and frequently suggested accommodations.
-This course examines the fundamentals of working with students identified as having special needs and includes an overview PL 94-142 of IDEA and 504 guidelines.
-Students will study the referral process, evaluation methodologies, the PET process, IEP implementation strategies, transition plans, least restrictive environments, inclusion and other current principles in the field.
+This course will examine the tenets of special education law and the Individuals with Disabilities Education Act (IDEA), including an overview PL 94142 of IDEA and 504 guidelines.
+A variety of special needs will be explored including learning disabilities, emotional/ behavioral impairment, attention deficit/ hyperactivity disorder, giftedness, intellectual disabilities, severe/multiple disabilities, autism, other health impairments, physical disabilities, traumatic brain injury, communication impairments, hearing impairments, and visual impairments.
+This course examines the fundamentals of working with students identified as having special needs and educational interventions for each will be explored.
+Students will study the referral process, evaluation methodologies, IEP process and implementation strategies, transition plans, least restrictive environments, inclusion and other current principles in the field.